-Grape seed oil is dominated by linoleic acid, which is an omega-6 fatty acid.
-These are essential fatty acids that the body cannot produce on its own and we need to consume with food.
+In grape seed oil, linoleic acid, which belongs to omega-6 fatty acids, dominates.
+These are essential fatty acids that the body cannot produce on its own and must be consumed with food.
 They play an important role in growth and development, as well as in brain functions.
-Due to the high content of linoleic acid, cold-pressed grape seed oil is good for the vital cardiovascular system.
-Oils high in unsaturated fatty acids, including linoleic and oleic acid, raise good cholesterol (HDL) and lower bad cholesterol (LDL).
+Due to the high content of linoleic acid, cold-pressed grape seed oil is good for a vital cardiovascular system.
+Oils that are high in unsaturated fatty acids, including linoleic and oleic acids, raise good cholesterol (HDL) and lower bad cholesterol (LDL).

 The next important elements in grape seed oil are tocopherols and tocotrienols, which are a form of vitamin E. The content of vitamin E in grape seed oil is high and ranges from 60 - 120 mg/ 100 g.
-In other words, a teaspoon of cold-pressed grape seed oil contains 9 mg of vitamin E. Due to such a high content of vitamin E, grape seed oil is also one of the most stable oils (Lugue-Rodriguez et al., 2005).
+In other words, a teaspoon of cold-pressed grapeseed oil contains 9 mg of vitamin E. Due to such a high content of vitamin E, grape seed oil is also one of the most stable oils (Lugue-Rodriguez et al., 2005).